Kntnt/kntnt-podcast-player/README.md

 ### 1.0.0

-The initial release of a fully functional plugin.
+Initial release of a fully functional plugin.